MicrosoftDocs/entra-docs/docs/identity-platform/scenario-protected-web-api-app-registration.md

 ---
 title: Protected web API app registration
-description: Learn how to build a protected web API and the information you need to register the app.
+description: Learn how to build a protected web API and acquire all the information you need to register the app.
 author: cilwerner
 manager: CelesteDG
 ms.author: cwerner
 ms.custom:
-ms.date: 05/13/2024
+ms.date: 05/28/2024
 ms.reviewer: jmprieur
 ms.service: identity-platform